Freeda-F/terraform-wordpress-vpc/README.md

   default = "us-east-2" #provide your required region here instead of us-east-2 }
 ```
+2. The environment vaiables has to be set in file provider.tf : access_key and secret_key

-2. The file set-mysql.sh contains the mysql root password, database-name, database-username and password which can be modified if required.
+3. The file set-mysql.sh contains the mysql root password, database-name, database-username and password which can be modified if required.
 If not modified, MySQL will be spinned up the EC2 instance using the parameters defined in the file (Optional step).
 ```
 #!/bin/bash